-The predicted annual and hourly NO_2 concentrations, annual and 24-hour mean PM{10} , annual mean $PM{2.5}$ and maximum 8-hourly rolling mean carbon monoxide (CO) concentrations at each of the defined human receptor locations are presented below.
+The predicted annual and hourly NO2 concentrations, annual and 24-hour mean PM10, annual mean PM{2.5} and maximum 8-hourly rolling mean carbon monoxide (CO) concentrations at each of the defined human receptor locations are presented below.

-The contour plots, for predicted annual and hourly mean NO2 concentrations are presented in Annex C, for the year in which the impacts were predicted to be largest at the discrete off-site receptor locations modelled.
+The contour plots, for predicted annual and hourly mean NO2 concentrations are presented in Annex C, for the predicted concentrations were predicted to be largest at the discrete off-site receptor locations modelled.